Mattxm/EDOPro-Dark-Theme/README.md

 # EDOPro Dark Theme
  Dark Theme for EDOPro

-This was made for Project Ignis: https://projectignis.github.io/ not sure if it will work in the other simulators.
+This was made for Project Ignis: https://projectignis.github.io/ might not work in the other simulators.

 # Install